 The public beach is also called the North Beach.
 This area, as its name suggests, is more accessible to the public.
 The beach is rockier and has less white sand, but you’ll still find a handful of stylish boutique hotels here.

 The South Beach, or the private beach, is where you’ll find the upscale hotels.
 Beaches in this section are challenging to access if you’re not a guest.
-For a detailed guide on where to stay in Tulum, you may refer to this post.
+Check out our detailed guide on where to stay in Tulum, with notes about the different areas.